A General History of the Pyrates: History

 First appearing in Charles Rivington's shop in London, the book sold so well that by 1726 an enlarged fourth edition had appeared.
 It pandered to the British public's taste for the exotic; revelling in graphic stories on the high seas.
 English naval historian David Cordingly writes: "It has been said, and there seems no reason to question this, that Captain Johnson created the modern conception of pirates."
 Scottish novelists Robert Louis Stevenson (author of Treasure Island) and J. M. Barrie (author of Peter Pan featuring Captain Hook) both identified Johnson's General History of the Pyrates as one of their major influences, and Stevenson even borrowed one character's name (Israel Hands) from a list of Blackbeard's crew which appeared in Johnson's book.

 Authorship

-The author, who uses the name Captain Charles Johnson, has remained unknown in spite of numerous attempts by historians to discover his identity.
+The author, who uses the name Captain Charles Johnson, has remained unknown in spite of numerous attempts by historians to discover their identity.

 In 1932, literary scholar John Robert Moore argued that Daniel Defoe was the true author of A General History.
 Other sources, including a 2004 paper, suggest that the author could have been publisher Nathaniel Mist, or somebody working for Mist.
 Author Colin Woodard, in The Republic of Pirates, considers attribution of Johnson's work to Defoe to be erroneous, and prefers the hypothesis that Johnson was Mist.
-Other hypothesis's include multiple writers including Mist being involved in the construction of the book.
+Other hypotheses include multiple writers including Mist being involved in the construction of the book.